 3. Can I drink clove water during pregnancy?

 Yes.
-You may drink clove water in moderate amounts to help with digestive issues and other ailments.
+You may drink clove water in moderate amounts to boost gastrointestinal health and help with digestive issues and other ailments.

 You may use cloves during pregnancy in moderation to spice the food items.
-However, you must avoid excessive use and seek expert advice while using cloves for medicinal purposes in pregnancy.
+However, you must avoid excessive use and seek expert advice while using cloves for natural remedies in pregnancy.
 Cloves are rich sources of antioxidants and minerals such as manganese.
 It is also a good source of dietary fibers, vitamins, and flavonoids with anti-inflammatory properties.
 You may chew cloves for toothache in pregnancy.
-It is recommended to avoid clone oil and other clove-derived medications in pregnancy due to higher concentrations and possible adverse effects.
+It is recommended to avoid clove as an essential oil and other clove-derived medications in pregnancy due to higher concentrations and possible adverse effects.

 - Fatmah Almoayad et al; (2021); Exploring the use of herbal treatments during pregnancy among Saudi women.